shinmorino/qgate/docs/source/index.rst

 Welcome to Qgate documentation!
 ===============================

 Qgate is a quantum gate simulator.
-Current version is v0.1 (alpha).
+Current version is v0.2.

 Python API is provided to develop quantum circuits and to run circuits.
 For simulation, versions ofruntimes based on Python, CPU and GPU(CUDA) are provided.

+note:

+  Currently this document is not fully updated for Qgate 0.2.

 Features
 --------